 A native of Brooklyn, N.Y., Diallo is a 2016 graduate of the State University of New York at Cortland with a bachelor’s degree in sports management.
 He also received his master’s in sports administration from Canisius College in May 2018.

-Ameena currently works in client services with Live Nation Entertainment, the world's leading live entertainment company.
+Ameena formerly worked in client services with Live Nation Entertainment, the world's leading live entertainment company.
 Ameena works Live Nation's full-service sponsorship team.
 She is the former sponsorship coordinator for Fenway Sports Management.
 She has also worked as an Inside Sales Representative at the Boston Red Sox.
 She completed her Masters in Sports Leadership at Northeastern University and graduated from SUNY Cortland in 2015 as a Communications Major and Sport Management Minor.
 While at Cortland she was also a member of the cross country and track teams.

 Title: Chair of Board of Trustees

 Company: SUNY Cortland

 Business Owner - Pepsi Cola Distribution; Executive Director - Cortland County Chamber; Former Mayor - City of Cortland; President - The Cortland Community Foundation

 Tim graduated with a degree in Sports Management from SUNY Cortland in 2011.
 During his years at Cortland, he was an active member of the Sport Management Club and 4 year player on the Club Baseball team, including being Vice President his Senior year

 Tim then made his way to the world’s most famous arena, Madison Square Garden in 2015.
 He started as a Group Sales Specialist and is currently a Group Sales Account Executive.
 His prime responsibilities include handling group sales and hospitality packages for the New York Knicks, New York Rangers, Radio City Christmas Spectacular & other sporting events.